apache/flink/docs/content.zh/docs/dev/table/sql/queries/window-tvf.md

 ## Window Functions

 Apache Flink provides 3 built-in windowing TVFs: TUMBLE, `HOP` and `CUMULATE`.
-The return value of windowing TVF is a new relation that includes all columns of original relation as well as additional 3 columns named "window_start", "window_end", "window_time" to indicate the assigned window.
+The return value of a windowing TVF is a new relation that includes all columns from the original relation as well as 3 additional columns named "window_start", "window_end", "window_time" to indicate the assigned window.
 The "window_time" field is a [time attributes]({{< ref "docs/dev/table/concepts/time_attributes" >}}) of the window after windowing TVF which can be used in subsequent time-based operations, e.g. another windowing TVF, or <a href="{{< ref "docs/dev/table/sql/queries/joins" >}}#interval-joins">interval joins</a>, <a href="{{< ref "docs/dev/table/sql/queries/over-agg" >}}">over aggregations</a>.
 The value of `window_time` always equal to `window_end - 1ms`.

 ### TUMBLE

-The `TUMBLE` function assigns each element to a window of specified window size.
+The `TUMBLE` function assigns each element to a window of the specified window size.
 Tumbling windows have a fixed size and do not overlap.
 For example, suppose you specify a tumbling window with a size of 5 minutes.
 In that case, Flink will evaluate the current window, and a new window started every five minutes, as illustrated by the following figure.

 {{< img src="/fig/tumbling-windows.svg" alt="Tumbling Windows" width="70%">}}